 Digital Object Identifier (DOI)

 Baaj, Ali A.; Reyes, Phillip M.; Yaqoobi, Ali S.; Uribe, Juan S.; Vale, Fernando L.; Theodore, Nicholas; Sonntag, Volker K.H.; and Crawford, Neil R., "Biomechanical advantage of the index-level pedicle screw in unstable thoracolumbar junction fractures: Presented at the 2010 Joint Spine Section Meeting - Laboratory investigation" (2011).
-Neurobiology.
+Translational Neuroscience.
 770.